Vladislav-Boiko/immutableql/README.md

 ### merge statement
 **merge(to_merge_with: any, merge_condition: object | function)**

 Sometimes it is wanted to merge some objects, and not to declare all the necessary modifications through key-value pair changes.
-The merge function combines two given objects by a given condition and puts under the original key a new object containing the both merged ones ( { old: original_value, fresh: new_value, }), such that one can further specify the exact mergin behavior via alter function.
+The merge function combines two given objects by a given condition and puts a new object under the original key containing both merged pieces ( { old: original_value, fresh: new_value, }), such that one can further specify the exact merging behavior via alter function.
 If the merge condition is such, that there are some unmerged properties left in the object provided they will be put as { old: original_value, fresh: null, } under the old key, if this unmerged property belongs to the old object, or will be put as { old: null, fresh: new_value, } if they belonged to the merging object.
 In the second case the key is chosen as follows: if the key under which the value was present in the merging object is available it will be used, if not, and the object operated is an array, the merging object will be pushed in it, otherwise, the object is dropped (as it is not matching the merging condition anyway.)
-The second parameter of the merge function is same as the parameter of the where function
+The second parameter of the merge function is same as the parameter of the where function:

 ```js
 import { evolve, merge, } from 'immutableql';